 The mRS is used to evaluate the degree of disability in patients who have suffered a stroke, but individual quality of life and independence are influenced by a wide variety of factors including the presence of comorbidities and socioeconomic status.

-The use of a structured interview may lead to increased reliability among those conducting assessments using the mRS.
+The use of a structured assessment may lead to increased reliability among those conducting assessments using the mRS.

 |Scoring and Psychometric Properties||